La Madera, Rio Arriba County, New Mexico: History

-Sacramental records for the pueblo church at Abiquiu, Province of New Mexico, often referred to a settlement Nuestra Señora de Guadalupe de la Cueva.
+Sacramental records for the pueblo church at Abiquiu, province of New Mexico, often referred to a settlement Nuestra Señora de Guadalupe de la Cueva.
 This hamlet probably served as the initial source of settlers that later formed the future village of La Cañada de La Madera approximately two miles due north of this site.
 At some point in time in the early 1900s, the name of the village of La Cueva was changed to Cañada de La Madera.
 The first US Post Office was established under the name of La Madera, rumored in order to accommodate postal authorities.
-The first postmaster, Elias Gallegos, was appointed July 9, 1906.
+The first postmaster, Elias Gallegos, was appointed on July 9, 1906.
 The post office was operated within the mercantile store that Elias Gallegos had previously built.

 The settlement's economy changed dramatically by 1912 when the Hallack and Howard Lumber Company of Denver opened a sawmill to provide lumber for the company's western and mid-western clientele.
 The company built two large logging camps, which served as a source of timber harvested from permitted Federal Government land in the nearby Carson National Forest.
 Hallack and Howard financed the construction of a narrow gauge rail spur from the La Madera operation to the D&RG Railroad connection at Taos Junction.
 The cut logs were transported by the company's own locomotives to the rail spur head at Tres Piedras.
 The lumber company also constructed permanent housing for its employees as well as a primary school and commissary.

-Since the settlement of La Cueva, Province of New Mexico, was not a result of a formal land grant with specific assignment of land parcels to original grantees, the analysis of the initial pobadores will be made in a sequential manner starting with the year 1822.
+Since the settlement of La Cueva, province of New Mexico, was not a result of a formal land grant with specific assignment of land parcels to original grantees, the analysis of the initial pobadores will be made in a sequential manner starting with the year 1822.